killertux/number-5/README.md

 # End Points:

 For now the only endpoint of number-5 is [/where-should-we-eat](https://number-5.herokuapp.com/where-should-we-eat?).
-Is a endpoint that tells us where we should eat each day of the month.
+Is an endpoint that tells us where we should eat each day of the month.

 Also, if you type a wrong endpoint you will be blessed with a random phrase from Number 5